jdart1/arasan-chess/doc/BUILD.md

 # Building on Linux or Mac

 Gcc 4.9 or above is recommended for building Arasan (on Mac OS, use clang).

-The Syzygy probing code is now imported as a submodule from jdart1/Fathom.
-So to obtain this code in your source tree, you should issue the command:

-git submodule update --init --recursive

-in your repository directory.

 There is a makefile in the src directory.
 In most cases, just typing "make" should automatically select the correct target architecture and